 The Huawei inverter build

-If it is any consolation, the Huawei inverter is a smart looking unit.
+The Huawei inverter is a smart looking unit.
 When you look under the hood, it appears solid – I would suggest it appears better built than the new SMA.

-This statement from the user manual is just a tad concerning
+This statement from the user manual is just a tad concerning.

 Do not install the SUN2000L outdoors in salt areas.
 A salt area refers to the region within 500 meters from the coast or prone to sea breeze.